Reginaldo is an educator, a father, and a frustrated pilot. Hope his play on words will elevate you higher and make you feel better.

 There have never been such numbers to describe the approval rating of a president than that of Duterte.
-Helen Flores in her January 12, 2019 article in the Philstar Global site titled “Duterte ends 2018 with higher approval rating” reports an uncontested 81 percent for December of last year.
+In her January 12th, 2019 article in the Philstar Global site titled “Duterte ends 2018 with higher approval rating,” Helen Flores reports an uncontested 81 percent for December of last year.
 The breakdown shows the following: The President obtained the highest approval scores among respondents from his bailiwick Mindanao, at 96 percent and among class ABC and E, at 87 percent and 86 percent, respectively.
 Disapproval of the President’s work, meanwhile, dropped from 10 percent in September to seven percent in December.”
-Similar reports have been seen in other groups such as Pulse Asia and the Social Weather Station.
+Similar reports have been seen in other groups, such as Pulse Asia and the Social Weather Station.

-With all these pointing at one direction while the cacophony of latest tirades continues to malign the President, the charade must go on.
-I fervently hope that he will not be interviewed more often about critical issues or at least someone must answer the questions instead, but a larger part of me believes the quiet and sincere man who would go to the battle field, hospitals, and homes of those who need the attention most.
-This should have been the scoop of the day; the display of political will such as 8888, 911, and many more are supposed to be highlights of the Duterte Administration.
+With all these pointing in one direction, while the cacophony of the latest tirades continues to malign the President, the charade must go on.
+I fervently hope that he will not be interviewed more often about critical issues or at least someone must answer the questions instead, but a larger part of me believes the quiet and sincere man who would go to the battlefield, hospitals, and homes of those who need the attention most.
+This should have been the scoop of the day; the display of political wills, such as 8888, 911, and many more are supposed to be highlights of the Duterte Administration.
 I guess we will just have to wait and see then.

 Flores, Helen.
 (2019).
 Duterte ends 2018 with higher approval rating.
 Web. www.philstar.com.
 N.p.
 Retrieved from https://www.philstar.com/headlines/2019/01/12/1884441/duterte-ends-2018-higher-approval-rating#cQMz218oCqSO8IyU.99